2025 World Technology Law Conference Agenda

 Florencia Rosati, Beccar Varela

-Jenna Karadbil, Law Office of Jenna F. Karadbil, USA
+Jenna Karadbil, Law Office of Jenna F. Karadbil

 1C: AI Legislation Unpacked: Key Insights from Court Decisions on Emerging Legal Challenges